jpangburn/homebrew-libimobiledevice-workaround/README.md

 ```
 brew tap jpangburn/libimobiledevice-workaround
 ```
-This gives your Homebrew installation access to this tap (repository).
+This gives your Homebrew installation access to this tap (that command actually is a shortcut to tap this repository `jpangburn/homebrew-libimobiledevice-workaround`).
 Then use my `*-head` versions of those projects after uninstalling any original versions you have have around e.g. `brew uninstall libusbmuxd`, `brew uninstall libimobiledevice`, etc.

 ```
 brew install --HEAD libusbmuxd-head
 brew install --HEAD libimobiledevice-head
 brew install --HEAD ideviceinstaller-head
+brew install --HEAD ios-webkit-debug-proxy-head
 ```

 These are HEAD only formulae, so they'll tell you if you forget `--HEAD`.